-- A mandatory background check is done at the time of registration and a mandatory drug screen is completed on all students prior to starting externship/practical training. - All students must be BLS for the healthcare provider Certified, within the first Module - Students must provide proof of the following immunizations before clinical/externship: - 1.
-TDAP: Adult dose within the last 10 years. - 2.
+- 1. TDAP: Adult dose within the last 10 years. - 2.
 MMR: Laboratory documentation of immunity titer or documentation of two doses of MMR vaccine.
-(Some externship sites may require a titer) - 3.
-Hepatitis B: Laboratory documentation of immunity or documentation of vaccine series, or signed declination (some externship sites may require a titer) - 4.
+(Some externship sites may require a titer)

+- 3. Hepatitis B: Laboratory documentation of immunity or documentation of vaccine series, or signed declination (some externship sites may require a titer) - 4.
 PPD/TB: You must have 1 negative skin test within the last year.
 If your result is positive, a chest x-ray report is required.
-Some facilities require a 2-step skin test.

-- 5. Varicella: Laboratory documentation of immunity or documentation of two doses of Varicella vaccine.
+Some facilities require a 2-step skin test. - 5.
+Varicella: Laboratory documentation of immunity or documentation of two doses of Varicella vaccine.
 (Some externship sites may require a titer) - 6.
-Flu Vaccine is required from September through March during externship for certain facilities - 7.
+Flu Vaccine is required from September through March during externship for certain facilities - 8.
 COVID 19: Documentation of vaccine or a signed waiver.
-(Please note some facilities may NOT accept waivers)
+(Some facilities may NOT accept waivers)